aurielfournier/CV/PDF_CV.md

 2. *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C., Gbur, E.E.
 Autumn Migration Timing of Sora in Missouri, USA.
 -->

-1. 2015 **Fournier, A.M.V.**, Bond, A.L. *Volunteer field staff are bad for wildlife ecology* **The Wildlife Society Bulletin** 39: 819-821 [pdf](https://www.researchgate.net/publication/283791283_Volunteer_Field_Technicians_Are_Bad_for_Wildlife_Ecology) doi:10.1002/wsb.603

-2. 2015 **Fournier, A.M.V.**, Shieldcastle, M.C., Kashmer, T., Mylecraine, K.A. _Comparison of Arrival Dates of Spring Rail Migration in the Southwest Lake Erie Marshes, Ohio, USA._ **Waterbirds** 38: 312-314 [pdf](https://www.researchgate.net/publication/282289695_Comparison_of_Arrival_Dates_of_Rail_Migration_in_the_Southwest_Lake_Erie_Marshes_Ohio_USA) doi:10.1675/063.038.0313
+1. 2015 **Fournier, A.M.V.**, Shieldcastle, M.C., Kashmer, T., Mylecraine, K.A. _Comparison of Arrival Dates of Spring Rail Migration in the Southwest Lake Erie Marshes, Ohio, USA._ **Waterbirds** 38: 312-314 [pdf](https://www.researchgate.net/publication/282289695_Comparison_of_Arrival_Dates_of_Rail_Migration_in_the_Southwest_Lake_Erie_Marshes_Ohio_USA) doi:10.1675/063.038.0313

+2. 2015 **Fournier, A.M.V.**, Bond, A.L. *Volunteer field staff are bad for wildlife ecology* **The Wildlife Society Bulletin** 39: 819-821 [pdf](https://www.researchgate.net/publication/283791283_Volunteer_Field_Technicians_Are_Bad_for_Wildlife_Ecology) doi:10.1002/wsb.603

 3. 2013 **Fournier, A.M.V.**, Shieldcastle, M.C., Fries, A.C. and Bump, J.K. _Developing a morphometric model to predict the sex of Virginia Rails (Rallus limicola)_ **The Wildlife Society Bulletin** 27: 881-886 [pdf](http://www.researchgate.net/publication/258931344_A_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails_%28Rallus_limicola%29) doi:10.1002/wsb.323

-a. *In Review* **Fournier, A.M.V**, Sullivan, A., Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)*   (first two authors are equal)
+4. *In Review* **Fournier, A.M.V**, Sullivan, A., Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)*   (first two authors are equal)

-## Technical Publications
+## Honors

-1. **Fournier, A.M.V.,** K. Willard, D. G. Krementz.
-2015.
-King rail nesting and brood rearing ecology in managed wetlands: Final report USFWS Division of Migratory Birds Webless Program [pdf](http://s3.amazonaws.com/file-storage.INDIVIDUAL-ACTIVITIES-CooperativeResearchUnits.digitalmeasures.usgs.edu/krementz/tech_publications/rwo_40_final_report DGK-1.docx)

-2. Butler, C.J., **Fournier, A.M.V.** 2015.
-Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, Le Conte's Sparrows, Nelson's Sparrows and Sedge Wrens.
-U.S. Fish and Wildlife Service (Region 3) and Prairie Pothole Joint Venture.

-3. Butler, C.J., **Fournier, A.M.V.** 2015.
-Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, Le Conte's Sparrows, and Sedge Wrens.
-U.S. Forest Service
+2012-16 **Distinguished Doctoral Fellowship** - University of Arkansas
+2011 **Outstanding Senior in Wildlife Ecology and Management** - Michigan Technological University
+2010 **Member of the Year** - The Wildlife Society Michigan Technological University Student Chapter
+2009 **Woman of Promise** - School of Forest Resources and Envi.
+Science - Michigan Technological University

 ## Grants

-2015 *Co-PI* **Missouri Department of Conservation Research Grant** $62,000 Effects of Wetland Management Strategies on Habitat Use of Autumn Migrating Rails on Intensively Managed Wetland Complexes in Missouri
+2015 *Co-Investigator and Writer* **Missouri Department of Conservation Research Grant** $62,000 Effects of Wetland Management Strategies on Habitat Use of Autumn Migrating Rails on Intensively Managed Wetland Complexes in Missouri

 2015 **Travel Grant** $320 American Ornithologists Union/Cooper Ornithological Society Conference